allegroflare/allegro_flare/README.md

 #### Step 3: Run Make
 ```
-$> make
+$ make
 ```
 Success!
-The only thing left to do is `#include <allegro_flare/allegro_flare.h>` in your program and link with the AllegroFlare lib and the Allegro libs when compiling your program.
+The only thing left to do is `#include <allegro_flare/allegro_flare.h>` in your program and link with the AllegroFlare lib and the Allegro libs when compiling.
 Optionally, you can build the example programs with `make examples`.